django-cms/django-cms/docs/index.rst

 small.
 Here are a few of the key features:

 * robust internationalisation (i18n) support for creating multilingual sites
-* virtually unlimited undo history, allowing editors to revert to a previous version
 * front-end editing, providing rapid access to the content management interface
 * support for a variety of editors with advanced text editing features.
 * a flexible plugins system that lets developers put powerful tools at the